OzcanFatihCan/Library-automation/README.md

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------

-To be able to use automation, you must install the following applications:
+Applications that need to be installed to use automation:

 Composer
 Breeze